 Do the staff look like they love their jobs and are actively engaging with the pups?
 Is the indoor and rest space big enough?
 Is there enough open space for the dogs to spread out or are they cramped?
-If it's too cramped, having lots of dogs in close confines leads to scuffles and boisterous dogs, which can overwhelm quieter or older dogs and puppies.
+If it's too cramped, having lots of dogs in close confinement can lead to scuffles and boisterous dogs, which can overwhelm quieter or older dogs and puppies.

-Are there any children / cats on the premises?
-Please bear in mind that any establishment with young children will not be insured or licensed, its a standard clause for obvious reasons.
+Please make sure to bear in mind that any establishment with young children will not be insured or licensed, as it's a standard requirement for doggy daycares.

-2) Ask questions
+Ask the important questions

-What is the maximum amount of dogs you may have at any one time?
+What is the maximum number of dogs you may have at any one time?
 How often do dogs get injured and what happens?

 Have they expelled dogs and how often does this happen?
 Are there certain breeds they don’t accept?
 Do they throw balls/sticks etc?
 While this sounds fun, in a group dynamic many normally placid dogs become competitive and may nip.
-Sticks are also very dangerous.
+Sticks can also be very dangerous.

 Are the dogs transported and if so for how long versus time spent in the fields?

-Do they take un-neutered (entire) males that are over 6 months old?
+Do they take unneutered (entire) males that are over 6 months old?
 The answer should be no. This is not so good for inexperienced or new operators who need to fill spaces.
 In a group dynamic, testosterone is not a good thing!

 Will my elderly/shy dog be able to have some quiet time or are all the dogs together?

 Will he be left unattended and if so, for how long and if he is unattended, where will he be left?
-Will he be crated or shut in a confined space?
-Will he be left with other dogs unattended?
+Will he be crated or shut in a confined space and will he be left alone with other dogs?